DanWebb/jdown/readme.md

 Where "path/to/markdown/content" is a directory containing markdown files or folders as described under the "Features" header above.
 The file path will be relative to the project root so if your content was in /Users/username/project/src/content, you would use `jdown('src/content')`.

 Use the generated JSON however you like, I recommend with a static site generator like [React Static](https://github.com/nozzle/react-static)!
+This way you can use the markdown files as a CMS and use the JSON in the build stage.

 ## Examples